The following brochures, booklets, posters and pamphlets are available for download (most recent first):

 This handbook provides practical information on energy-efficient technologies, design criteria and appropriate materials and solutions that will result in addressing ‘whole green building design’.
 It has been developed for both professionals and homeowners to promote resource-efficient building practices, which will reduce the impact that buildings have on the environment as well as the operating costs of running them.

-An informative e-booklet on the eight prestigious Blue Flag beaches and two marinas within the Cape metro area for the 2013/2014 season.
+An informative e-booklet on the eight prestigious Blue Flag beaches and three marinas within the Cape metro area for the 2014/2015 season.
 When deciding where to go, residents and tourists can choose Blue Flag beaches and marinas, secure in the knowledge that high standards of management are guaranteed during Blue Flag season over the summer months (1 December - 31 March).
-The beaches that have been awarded full Blue Flag status this year are: Bikini
+The beaches that have been awarded full Blue Flag status this year are: Bikini Beach

 Moving Mountains: Cape Town’s Action Plan for Energy and Climate Change (Nov.
 2011) [PDF 4.1 MB]